Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 What State Law Says

-• North Carolina: Applies short-rate fees to policyholder cancellations, but may waive them in specific circumstances — such as when you're canceling because you sold your vehicle.
+• North Carolina: Updated its minimum liability limits effective July 1, 2025 (now 50/100/50).
+Short-rate fees apply to policyholder cancellations but may be waived in specific circumstances — such as when you sell your vehicle.

 • Premium-financed policies (most states): When your insurance premium is financed through a third-party finance company, insurers are generally required to refund on a pro rata basis only — no short rate penalty can be charged.